1951 FENDER NOCASTER

 Another characteristic is the absence of serial numbers on the wood screws and plates, a feature common from the guitar’s inception until around 1952.

 Single-ply Bakelite pickguard.
-Paint marks on the back of the pickguard remain because it was placed on a can during the painting process—a hallmark of the Black Guard.
+Paint marks remain on the back of the pickguard where it was placed on a can during the painting process—a hallmark of the Black Guard.

 Although it’s a bit hard to see, the body has been stepped so that the springs moving the pickups up and down are recessed into the body.
 This specification is also typical of models made up until around 1952.

-Inside the cavity beneath the rear pickup, there is a circular mark left by the router bit from the initial routing.
+Inside the cavity beneath the rear pickup, a circular mark remains where the router bit first made contact.

 Nail hole under the bridge